aiven/devportal/docs/tools/kubernetes.rst

 Getting started
 ---------------

-Take your first steps by configuring the Aiven Operator and deploying a PostgreSQL database.
+Take your first steps by configuring the Aiven Operator and deploying a PostgreSQL® database.

 Requirements
 ''''''''''''